A Guide to the Best Things to Do in Baños, Ecuador

 It is convenient that from the last (and the biggest) waterfall we visited - El Pailon del Diablo - you can take a bus or truck to get back to Baños.
 It cost us $3 each.

 The most spectacular waterfall along the way is undoubtedly El Pailon del Diablo.

 You have to walk to the waterfall gate about 10 minutes from the parking lot (where you can lock your bike) and here pay $2 entrance fee.
 Here you can walk either left and cross a suspension bridge to get better views, or turn right and follow a short trail closer to the waterfall - only expect to get wet as the mass of water running down is tremendous.

 El Pailon del Diablo was the last waterfall we visited when biking from Baños.
 If you don't want to bike, you can either take a tour or jump on the bus going to Puyo and ask to be dropped off at this waterfall.

 HOW TO GET TO BAÑOS

 Bus from Quito goes regularly from the south terminal, cost $4 and takes around three hours.
-From Baños we took a bus to nearby Riobamba (read more: how we biked down the highest mountain in Ecuador) for $2, but you can carry on even further, for example to Cuenca.
+From Baños we took a bus to nearby Riobamba (where we biked down the highest mountain in Ecuador) for $2, but you can carry on even further, for example to Cuenca.